filipizydorczyk/mycha-theme/README.md

 # ❓ What even is that repo

-This repository is just [Matcha Gtk Theme](https://github.com/vinceliuice/Matcha-gtk-theme).
-I basically took only necessery files from their repo and changed a little bit to adjust theme to my will.
+This repository is just [Matcha Gtk Theme](https://github.com/vinceliuice/Matcha-gtk-theme) and default gnome adwiata theme that I took soruce files from [gtk](https://gitlab.gnome.org/GNOME/gtk/-/tree/gtk-3-24/gtk/theme/Adwaita).
+I basically took only necessery files from these repos and changed a little bit to adjust theme to my will.

 I ended up with just changing accent color to black and replacing gtk theme with default gnome theme (Adwaita).